farcasterxyz/docs/docs/auth-kit/examples.md

 ## Client Side

-A frontend-only app which lets users Sign in with Farcaster and shows them their profile picture and username.
+A frontend-only app that lets users Sign in with Farcaster and shows them their profile picture and username.

 <iframe src="https://farcaster-auth-kit-vite-demo.replit.app/" width="700" height="500" />